-These sweet Reginelle Cookies, also known as Italian sesame seed cookies or Regina Cookies (“Biscotti Regina” in Italian), originated in Palermo but are found all around Sicily.
+These sweet Reginelle Cookies, also known as Italian sesame cookies or Regina Cookies (“Biscotti Regina” in Italian), originated in Palermo but are found all around Sicily.
+So if we want to be really precise these are Sicilian Sesame Cookies.

 Whatever you call them, they are an absolute must-try!
 Not only are they insanely delicious, but they are also actually incredibly easy to make as well.

 With just seven easy to find ingredients you can whip up a batch of these delightful cookies in no time, and take yourself to Sicily without leaving your home.
+In fact, you may have most of these ingredients, if not all, in your pantry already.

 - Flour – all purpose flour.

-- Butter – softened at room temperature
+- Butter - unsalted butter softened at room temperature

 - Sugar – add 2 more tablespoons to the basic recipe if you like a bit of extra sweetness

-- Eggs – medium size
+- Eggs - large eggs

-- Sesame Seeds – if using raw sesame seeds, toast them lightly in a pan on low heat for a few minutes.
+- Sesame Seeds - if using raw sesame seeds, toast them lightly in a pan on low heat for a few minutes.
 Transfer in a bowl and let cool completely.
 Don’t overtoast sesame seeds as they’ll continue to brown in the oven when you bake the cookies.
+Toasting really helps to bring out all the flavors from the sesame seeds.

 Yes, you can use raw sesame seeds, but the cookies with be much lighter in color and will have a much milder sesame flavor and aroma.